sushmaakoju/research-experience/myths-explanations.md

 --------------

-Twelve particularly damaging/dangerous misconceptions/myths persist in academia that create unnecessary division and foster toxic environments.
+Fourteen particularly damaging/dangerous misconceptions/myths persist in academia that create unnecessary division and foster toxic environments.
 Such myths/misconceptions either are hyperaware of symbiotic nature of such socio-ethical-legal violation cycles or are unaware of symbiotic nature of life on planet earth.
 Either ways, the following damaging and dangerous myths and misconceptions are to bring awareness to everyone, irrespective of who such myths/misconceptions are commonly targetted towards.

+## Misconceptions About Interpersonal Violence: Grounding Beyond Cinematic Portrayals

+**My note:** I recognize psychological violence is a significantly underacknowledged form of IPV (Interpersonal Violence), often dismissed despite its profound impact — such as emotional abuse, gaslighting, isolation, and reputation damage constitute serious harm requiring the same recognition and remediation as physical forms of violence.

+- Popular media creates narrow, dramatic representations of sexual violence and stalking that don't reflect the complex, often subtle realities of these experiences.

+- Psychological violence through anonymous communications, threats, cyberstalking, and digital harassment such as hacking constitutes serious harm that is frequently minimized or overlooked and is often underestimated.

+- Technology-facilitated abuse (hacking, online surveillance, digital threats) creates sustained psychological trauma and can escalate to physical harm, yet is often not recognized as "real" violence.

+- The spectrum of harmful behaviors includes psychological intimidation, coercive control, and digital boundary violations that can precede or accompany other forms of violence.

+- Misconceptions about what "counts" as violence lead to inadequate institutional responses, victim-blaming, and survivors not receiving appropriate support or legal protection.

+This narrow understanding particularly affects cases involving digital harassment, where the psychological impact is severe but the behavior may not fit traditional definitions of violence or stalking in policies and legal frameworks.

 ## The Problematic Expectation of Trauma Performance